andreaswachs/vuln-server/README.md

-# placeholder_vuln_server
+# vuln-service

-This is a docker container that exposes an HTTP service over port 8080.
+This is a docker container that exposes an HTTP service over port 80.

 The HTTP service exposes a directory containing the `flag.txt` file.
 The file contains a randomly generated flag.